Military AI is Changing Defense Strategy

 Further, decisions result from data, without human emotion.
 While artificial intelligence is highly beneficial for military applications, testing it to ensure its effectiveness is another story.

-Opportunities for AI are Plentiful
+Plentiful Opportunities for Military AI

 The sheer volume of data that the military collects is overwhelming and requires the help of computer analysis.
 Running an algorithm is a much more effective way to make sense of all the raw data.
 It reduces big data into a digestible amount of information that a human can understand.